samutayuga/putumaskubesample/samnetworkpolicy/step6/text.md

 Create a `network policy` to regulate the inbound and outbound traffic so that,
 * `frontend` outgoing traffic is blocked except to the backend
-* `backend` incoming traffic is only allowed if it is from frontend and its outgoing traffic is blocked except to the storage.
+* `backend` incoming traffic is only allowed if it is from frontend and its outgoing traffic is blocked.
-* `storage` incoming traffic is only allowed if it is from backend and its outgoing traffic is blocked.
-* The access to internet is not allowed except from the `storage`
 * The outgoing traffic to the `kube dns` is always allowed

 There will be 3 different network policies in the `magellan` namespace.